 This unit must not be put into service until it has been established that the power tool to be connected to this unit is in compliance with 2006/42/EC (identified by the CE marking on the power tool).

 INTENDED USE

-This jig allows hinge recesses to be routed in a door or frame with stops up to 25mm thick.
-It should be used with a portable plunge router fitted with a suitable guide bush and router cutter fitted.
+This jig allows hinge recesses to be routed in a door or frame with separate stops.
+It should be used with a portable plunge router with a suitable guide bush and router cutter fitted.